jonathancurrie/JSteamToolbox/README.md

 ### NOTICE: JSteam Toolbox is no longer under development and thus no further updates are expected.

 # JSteam Toolbox
-If you are interested in (fast) Thermodynamics, use MATLAB and like free stuff, JSteam Toolbox could be for you.
+If you are interested in (fast) Thermodynamics and Utility System Modelling, use MATLAB and like free stuff, JSteam Toolbox could be for you.
 See the [JSteam Wiki](https://www.controlengineering.co.nz/Wikis/JSteam/pmwiki.php/Matlab/Main) for details on thermodynamics and modelling heat and power systems using MATLAB!

 #### Downloading JSteam Toolbox
 The best way to get JSteam Toolbox is to clone the master branch from GitHub (this page!) using git.
 I like [GitKraken](https://www.gitkraken.com/) which makes it easy to use git without the command line.
 Once you have git/GitKraken/some other git client, simply click **Clone or download** (above, green button) and copy the address of this repository, and clone it to your computer.
 This way each time I push updates to the master branch, you can simply pull them down without having to redownload the entire JSteam Toolbox again!